openanalytics/crane-client/README.md

 ## User Options

 You can configure a variety of settings through R options and environment variables.
-See `?crane::options` for an overview of availble options and more info.
+See `?crane::options` for an overview of available options and more info.

 Learn more at https://crane.rdepot.io